MJR009/BP_Jabukod/README.md

 - <b>`annote` - adds annotation comments for certain obfuscations in generated assembly file</b>

 Probabilities of applying certain obfuscations can be tweaked at the bottom of `common.h` file.

+Some of the command line outputs use ANSI escape sequences which may not visualise text as intended on some machines.

 #### Examples